Parsley massacre: Contributing factors

 Haitian-Dominican relations have long been strained by territorial disputes and competition for the resources of Hispaniola.
 Between the years of 1910–1930, there was an extensive migration of Haitians to their neighboring countries of the Dominican Republic and Cuba in search of work.
 The exact number of Haitian migration to the Dominican Republic is not readily available but it is more than the estimated 200,000 that emigrated to Cuba.
 Among several authors, the Haiti-Dominican Republic migration corridor is considered far more important than the Haiti-Cuba migration due to geographic proximity.
 On the other hand, the large influx of Haitians to the Dominican Republic further divided the complicated relationship between the two states.
-The Dominican Republic, formerly the Spanish colony of Santo Domingo, is the eastern portion of the island of Hispaniola and occupies five-eighths of the land while having ten million inhabitants.
+The Dominican Republic, formerly the Spanish colony of Santo Domingo, is the eastern portion of the island of Hispaniola and it occupies five-eighths of the land with a population of ten million inhabitants.
 In contrast, Haiti, the former French colony of Saint-Domingue, is on the western three-eighths of the island and has almost exactly the same population, with an estimated 200 people per square kilometre.

-Due to inadequate roadways connecting the borderlands to major cities, "Communication with Dominican markets was so limited that the small commercial surplus of the frontier slowly moved toward Haiti."
+Due to inadequate roadways which connect the borderlands to major cities, "Communication with Dominican markets was so limited that the small commercial surplus of the frontier slowly moved toward Haiti."

 Furthermore, the Dominican government saw the loose borderlands as a liability in terms of possible formation of revolutionary groups that could flee across the border with ease, while at the same time amassing weapons and followers.

 Aftermath

 At first the Haitian president Sténio Vincent prohibited any discussion of the massacre and issued a statement on 15 October: "...it is declared that the good relations between Haiti and the Dominican Republic have not suffered any damage."
 Vincent's failure to initially press for justice for the slain workers prompted protests in Port-au-Prince after two years of relative silence.
 It was known that Vincent had a cooperative relationship and financial support from the Trujillo government.
-After a failed coup effort in December the Haitian president was eventually forced to seek an international investigation and mediation.
-Unwilling to submit to an inquiry, Trujillo offered instead an indemnity to Haiti.
+After a failed coup effort in December, the Haitian president was eventually forced to seek an international investigation and mediation.
+Unwilling to submit to an inquiry, Trujillo instead offered an indemnity to Haiti.